aryanf/WindowsRunTool/README.md

 ## Add your script
 demo.py file is an example script.
 Add new script file and with couple of functions in p directory.

+Call it from run panel and pass some parameters.

 ## Notepad folding style
 I use diff language to store information, as it appears to be easy to use the folding structure Style and keywords can be checked here from notepad++ source code